What is Ray on Azure Databricks?

 • Enhanced ML development: Integrate with the fully managed Azure Databricks MLflow service to track your model development, facilitating experiment management and reproducibility across your Ray applications.

-• Automated workflows: Use Azure Databricks workflows to automate your processes, creating production-ready pipelines that streamline your operations and reduce manual intervention.
+• Automated workflows: Use Databricks Jobs to automate your processes, creating production-ready pipelines that streamline your operations and reduce manual intervention.

 • Code management and collaboration: Manage your code efficiently with Azure Databricks Git folders, enabling seamless Git integration for version control and collaborative development for your Ray application code.